qualaroo/nudge-over-iframe/README.md

 # Qualaroo over iFrame

+## Get Started

+Open `sample.html` in your browser.
+Open Developer Tools to see event log messages.

 ## Making API Calls

 All Qualaroo Javascript API methods are available via sending a messsage to the frame.

 When loading the iframe a unique ID should be provided via the `cid` URL param.
 This ID will be included in all message payloads back to the parent page (see "Events" below).

+Optionally, you can also pass a `lang` param which will be used to select the correct survey translation (when available.)

 Message format: